Network resilience: Phase transitions in biological networks

-Even feedback regulation has been considered to be a prerequisite for bistable behavior \cite{wang2009bistable, lebar2014bistable}.
-Yet, it is not a necessary component of switching phenomena.
-For example, in biochemical reaction networks, the sources of bistability can lurk behind the fine mechanistic details of even a single overall reaction \cite{degn1968bistability, craciun2006understanding, mcdonald2018mechanism}.
-For example, in protein kinase cascades, bistability and hysteresis can arise solely from a distributive kinetic mechanism of the two-site Mitogen-activated protein kinase (MAPK) phosphorylation and dephosphorylation, with no apparent feedback \cite{markevich2004signaling}.
-In summary, epigenetic bistability appears to be at the heart of decisive, irreversible biological state transitions, such as cell differentiation and cell cycle \cite{pomerening2003building, holt2008positive, ferrell2012bistability, semenov2016autocatalytic}, which arises from feedback loops and ultrasensitivity \cite{pomerening2003building, wilhelm2009smallest} or particular network topology with a certain range of parameters \cite{craciun2006understanding, feng2016core}.
+Although feedback regulation has been considered a prerequisite for bistable behavior \cite{wang2009bistable}, it is not a necessary component of switching phenomena.
+For example, in protein kinase cascades, bistability and hysteresis can arise solely through a distributive kinetic mechanism of two-site mitogen-activated protein kinase (MAPK) phosphorylation and dephosphorylation with no apparent feedback \cite{markevich2004signaling}.
+In summary, epigenetic bistability appears to be at the heart of decisive, irreversible biological state transitions such as cell differentiation and the cell cycle \cite{pomerening2003building}.
+Transitions of this type arise from feedback loops and ultrasensitivity \cite{wilhelm2009smallest} or from particular network topology with a specific range of parameters.